 On the 7th night after her passing, it was calculated as the spirit return night.
 So I remember my mom preparing my grandaunt’s favourite food and leaving on the table with additional some instructions given by the Taoist master.

 Our bathroom was a common bathroom, we do not have attached bathroom to our bedroom.
 My mom placed potty in the room and said we cannot go out to the bathroom (as we would pass the living areas) and may bump into or disturb the returning spirits.

 On that night or the night after I had a very vivid dream of my grandaunt.
 A dream that I could remember most of the details even to this day.

 In the dream, I was playing with my grandaunt outside in the compound of our home.
+She was not in chains but dressed in her typical attire of sam foo.
 We used to have a huge nangka (jackfruit) tree and it was where she was with me.
 Then in the end, I saw daylight start to appear.

 My grandaunt told me it was time to go back into the house.
 Then I saw the wall of her room (her room is near the jackfruit tree) opening up into an entrance.
 I turned and looked at her, “well, how about you?
 Aren’t you coming along with me?”.